Routines & Procedures

 Accidents and First Aid procedures

 Please be sure your children know all the rules of the road before allowing them to ride to school.
-By law, children must be wearing bike helmets if cycling.
-Any students arriving at school without a helmet will not be allowed to ride their bike home.
+Children ought to be wearing bike helmets if cycling or scootering.
 Before and after school hours, children should walk their bikes, scooters, and skateboards on school property.
 We recommend that students lock up their bikes.
 The school is not responsible for lost or stolen items from school property.
+Bike locks are available for sign out in the office thanks to our PAC.

 Illness